smnunezleal/rooftop/README.md

 # Rooftop
-This is a solution for challenge provided by rooftop academy team.
+This is a java solution for challenge provided by rooftop academy team.